google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 with pinnate parted in elliptic-lanceolate, irregular margin with coarsely sharply serrate.
 The upper

-By the way, it can be consumed now in many forms like tea, powder, pills, and extract, etc.
+By the way, it can be consumed now in many forms like tea, powder, pills, extract, etc.

 What is mugwort herb used for?

 It is bitter, acrid, and warm in nature.
-And Liver, Spleen, and Kidney are the three Channels it
+Liver, Spleen, and Kidney are the three Channels it

 effectively acts on.